Informative Path Planning with Guaranteed Estimation Uncertainty: Near-Optimal Informative Path Planning

 \begin{itemize} \item \emph{Monotonically Increasing}: If $Y \subseteq Z$, then $F(Y) \le F(Z)$, since adding sensing locations can only enlarge the union of covered points. \item \emph{Submodular}: It satisfies diminishing returns.
 For all $Y \subseteq Z$ and any location $l \notin Z$,

 since the set of newly covered points contributed by $l$ can only shrink as the baseline set grows. \end{itemize}

-Monotone submodular maximization under a cardinality constraint admits strong approximation guarantees.
-Given a budget of $K$ sensing locations, the result of Nemhauser \emph{et al.}~\cite{NemhauserWF78}~(Theorem~\ref{thm:NemhauserWF78} in the Appendix) guarantees that the greedy solution $S$ satisfies
+The \textsc{GreedyCover} procedure addresses the \emph{submodular set cover} problem: minimizing the number of sensing locations required to reach coverage $F(\mathcal{V})$.
+Given that $F(S)$ is an integer-valued monotone submodular function, the result by Wolsey~\cite{Wolsey82} ensures that the greedy solution $S$ satisfies

-i.e., it attains at least a $(1-1/e)\approx 63\%$ fraction of the optimal coverage $\textrm{OPT}$ achievable with $K$ sensing locations.
-Thus, the above greedy method provides a provably near-optimal selection with respect to the coverage objective.
+where $\textrm{OPT}$ denotes the minimum number of locations required to cover all evaluation points $v_i \in \mathcal{V}$.
+Thus, the greedy method provides a provably near-optimal selection for minimizing the sensing resources necessary to satisfy the coverage objective.